 Project WILD’s core curricular materials, the Project WILD K-12 Curriculum and Activity Guide, the Aquatic WILD K-12 Curriculum and Activity Guide, and Science and Civics: Sustaining Wildlife, are NOT for sale.
 These guides are distributed free of cost to participants at Project WILD workshops.
 These workshops are offered by certified leaders and supported by a network of sponsoring state, national, and international agencies.

-Other Project WILD materials are for sale and can be purchased by sending an order form to the Project WILD National Office with a check or money order.
+Other Project WILD materials are for sale and can be purchased with a check or money order by sending an order form to the Project WILD National Office.
+For credit card purchases visit our on-line store.
 For more information about workshops and ordering Project WILD materials, visit Get WILD.